opal/opal.github.io/source/blog/2021-11-24-optimizing-opal-output-for-size.html.md

 end
 ```

-You may wonder, what does this function compile into?
+You may wonder, what does this function compile to?

 ```javascript
   return (Opal.def(self, '$a', $a$1 = function $$a() {
     var $iter = $a$1.$$p, block = $iter || nil, self = this;

     if ($iter) $a$1.$$p = null;

     if ($iter) $a$1.$$p = null;;
     return nil;
   }, $a$1.$$arity = 0), nil) && 'a'
 ```

+*You can see `$a$1`, which is a reference to the method body, on which the block is attached as `$$p` when the method is called.*

 Hm, not so good.
 One statement is duplicated, too many variable declarations.
 We will focus quite a lot on this method, optimizing it step-by-step in
-the following steps.
-So, this step gives us this:
+the following passes.

+So, after some tinkering, this is the result:

 ```javascript
   return (Opal.def(self, '$a', $a$1 = function $$a() {
     var block = $a$1.$$p || nil;

     if (block) $a$1.$$p = null;

     ;
     return nil;
   }, $a$1.$$arity = 0), nil) && 'a'